syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ## GridNumericColumn

 The [GridNumericColumn](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridNumericColumn.html) inherits all the properties of `GridColumn`.
 It is used to display numeric data.
-To create `GridNumericColumn`, the property corresponding to the column in the underlying collection must be a numeric type(int, double, float, etc.,).
-To enable or disable editing for the particular column, set the [GridColumn.AllowEditing](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowEditingProperty.html) property to true or false.
-In the editing mode it displays the [SfNumericTextBox](https://help.syncfusion.com/cr/xamarin/sfnumerictextbox) element which is derived from the [View](https://developer.xamarin.com/api/type/Xamarin.Forms.View/).
+To create `GridNumericColumn`, the property corresponding to the column in the underlying collection must be a numeric type(int, double, float, etc.).
+To enable or disable editing a particular column, set the [GridColumn.AllowEditing](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowEditingProperty.html) property to true or false.
+In the editing mode it displays the [SfNumericTextBox](https://help.syncfusion.com/cr/xamarin/sfnumerictextbox) element from the [View](https://developer.xamarin.com/api/type/Xamarin.Forms.View/).
 To create a `GridNumericColumn`, follow the code example:

 {% tabs %}
 {% highlight xaml %}